-(Just imagine your company has a LIVE stock update on inventory that is visible to all related Departments located elsewhere and Sales staff meeting clients for immediate closure of deals.
-This would prove a very efficient tool)
+(Just imagine your company has a LIVE stock update on inventory that is visible to all related Departments located elsewhere and Sales staff meeting clients for the immediate closure of deals.
+This would prove a very efficient tool!)

 2. Reduced “busy work”

-Without a modern ERP system, companies are forced to use resources to accomplish non-value added tasks such as matching and stapling matching invoices with receipt paperwork, filing sales order acknowledgements, or copying documentation and procedures with every shop floor order.
-Now we all know human error happens frequently and this could minimize with a overview management system
+Without a modern ERP system, companies are forced to use resources to accomplish non-value added tasks such as matching and stapling matching invoices with receipt paperwork, filing sales order acknowledgments, or copying documentation and procedures with every shop floor order.
+Now we all know human error happens frequently and this could minimize with an overview management system

 4. Supports fact-based decisions